-The Leadership Louisville Center continues to expand virtual leadership learning opportunities in an effort to equip more people to lead with confidence and courage, including free Leadership Green Room Microlearning sessions open to all and the Leadership Louisville Podcast.
-The August 18th microlearning is titled, The Business Case for Belonging, presented by Cynthia Knapek, president of the Leadership Louisville Center.
-The session is designed for businesses who want to have diverse, thriving teams.
-It is free to attend this virtual session, but registration is required.
+The Leadership Louisville Center continues to expand virtual leadership learning opportunities in an effort to equip more people to lead with confidence and courage, including free Leadership Green Room Microlearning sessions open to all and our Thought Leadership Series events, open to our members and guests.

 To register for Leadership Green Room Microlearning sessions and view past recordings, visit https://www.leadershiplouisville.org/the-leadership-green-room/microlearning/

 CONTINUE YOUR LEARNING WITH LEADERSHIP LOUISVILLE PODCAST, HOSTED BY AARON MILLER

 The Leadership Louisville Podcast features candid conversations with local leaders and is hosted by former radio personality and director of community leadership for the Center, Aaron Miller.

 - KY State Representative, Col. Pamela Stevenson, “On Listening to Diverse Opinions….”

 - Episode 1 – Featuring Mary Ellen Wiederwohl, Chief of Louisville Forward